-Bahraini investment firm licensees must calculate their regulatory capital based on their shareholders' equity (and other eligible components of regulatory capital, as defined in Chapter CA-2).
+Bahraini investment firm licensees must calculate their Regulatory Capital based on their shareholders' equity (and other eligible components of Regulatory Capital, as defined in Chapter CA-2).

-Overseas investment firm licensees must calculate their regulatory capital based on the audited net assets booked in the Bahrain branch, determined in accordance with accounting standards that would be applicable if they were a joint stock company incorporated in Bahrain.
+Overseas investment firm licensees must calculate their Regulatory Capital based on the audited net assets booked in the Bahrain branch, determined in accordance with accounting standards that would be applicable if they were a joint stock company incorporated in Bahrain.

-CA-B.1.3 While the capital adequacy requirements for Bahrain investment firm licensees and for overseas investment firm licensees are identical (and are defined in CA-1 and CA-3), the calculation of the licensee's regulatory capital varies, according to whether the investment firm licensee is locally incorporated or a branch operation.
+CA-B.1.3 While the capital adequacy requirements for Bahraini investment firm licensees and for overseas investment firm licensees are identical (and are defined in CA-1 and CA-3), the calculation of the licensee's regulatory capital varies, according to whether the investment firm licensee is locally incorporated or a branch operation.

-e man Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business
+- Curre Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business